RoryQo/Tuition-Variation-Research/README.md

 ## Abstract
 This paper isolates and uses key factors to predict tuition for public and private four-year universities within the same year.
 A total of 60 observations from the top 400 US universities are analyzed using seven predictors in a linear model.
 The model accounts for over 85% of the variability in tuition rates, with the university's national ranking identified as the only significant institutional metric contributing to tuition cost.

-## Key Findings
-These results show that we can explain most of the tuition variability while holding time constant.
-Tuition increases as the school ranks improve.
-This relationship is expected because more desirable (prestigious) schools can leverage this and charge their students a premium.
-What's impressive is the significance of this relationship.
-In a simple linear regression, Rank accounts for 65% of tuition variation.

- Variables in this model that were insignificant tell us just as much about the higher education market as the ones that were.
-Besides Rank, no other _institutional_ metrics were statistically significant at the 0.1 confidence level (excluding the private vs. public control).
-Student-to-faculty ratios, graduation rate, or percentage of alumni donating to the university were irrelevant to predicting tuition despite these metrics being widely touted and used in recruitment brochures and websites.
-Today's college students pay for Prestige rather than a school that invests in them.

-To evaluate my own tuition costs, I applied the model to the University of Pittsburgh (Pitt).
-The analysis indicated that out-of-state students face tuition that is approximately $9,000 above the expected value.
-This indicates that, as out-of-state student at pitt are receiving a lower than average ROI.
-Unfortunately, I did not have data to apply to in-state tuition or cost-after aid.
-As an in-state student, I have a much higher ROI than out-of-state students, considering we are both receiving the same education.
-Notably, the model's successful prediction of Pitt's tuition underscores its practical applicability in real-world scenarios, offering valuable insights for prospective students evaluating their educational investments.

 ## Methodology

 ### Data Collection
-The data used for this model consists of 60 observations representing four-year universities in the US, sourced from three publicly available datasets.
+The data used for this model consists of 60 observations representing the top 400 four-year universities in the US, sourced from three publicly available datasets.
 These datasets include metrics such as institutional characteristics, quality of life, and crime rates.

 ### Variables
 The study uses seven predictors: